rahupathy/livescribe/README.md

-# Live Scribe - A Firebase Studio Project
+suppor# Live Scribe - A Firebase Studio Project

 This is a Next.js application developed in Firebase Studio, demonstrating real-time meeting summarization, action item generation, and more using AI.